Ephemeris Star Charts – June 2025

 If you want to convert the above times for your locality in North America click here.

 All constellations shown have the standard three letter abbreviation.
-Not all constellations are shown, faint and small ones were deleted for overall clarity.
 The constellation abbreviations, names and bright star names are found here.

 Also on the sky dome are helps to locate other stars and constellations from the Big Dipper, and asterisms.